ThibaultMetais/sagemaker-ml-project/README.md

 ### Adding New Models

-To add a new model, create a new module in the `ai_roster` directory with the appropriate training code and hyperparameters.
+To add a new model, create a new module in the `???` directory with the appropriate training code and hyperparameters.

 ### Contributing to SageMaker Utilities